Shaken baby syndrome: Injuries

+Signs and symptoms of SBS

+Possible signs and symptoms of Shaken Baby Syndrome include lethargy, decreased muscle tone, and extreme irritability.
+Affected infants may show a decrease in appetite, poor feeding, or vomiting without an apparent reason.
+Physical signs can include grab-type bruise on the arms or chest, and lack of smiling or vocalization.
+Other symptoms includes poor sucking or swallowing, rigidity or posturing, and difficulty breathing.
+There may be a decreased level of consciousness.
+The soft spot on the head may appear bulging, and the infant might struggle to lift their head.
+In addition, the infant's eyes might not focus or track movement properly, and the pupils may be of unequal size.

+Consequences of SBS

+The consequences of SBS can be severe and long-lasting.
+They include learning disabilities, physical disabilities, visual impairment or blindness, and hearing impairments.
+Affected individuals may also experience speech disabilities, cerebral palsy, seizures, and behavior disorders.
+Cognitive impairments are common, and in the most severe cases, it can result in death.

 Force

 There has been controversy regarding the amount of force required to produce the brain damage seen in SBS.
 There is broad agreement, even amongst skeptics, that shaking of a baby is dangerous and can be fatal.

-A biomechanical analysis published in 2005 reported that "forceful shaking can severely injure or kill an infant, this is because the cervical spine would be severely injured and not because subdural hematomas would be caused by high head rotational accelerations... an infant head subjected to the levels of rotational velocity and acceleration called for in the SBS literature, would experience forces on the infant neck far exceeding the limits for structural failure of the cervical spine.
+A biomechanical analysis by F. A. Bandak published in 2005 reported that "forceful shaking can severely injure or kill an infant, this is because the cervical spine would be severely injured and not because subdural hematomas would be caused by high head rotational accelerations ... an infant head subjected to the levels of rotational velocity and acceleration called for in the SBS literature, would experience forces on the infant neck far exceeding the limits for structural failure of the cervical spine.
 Furthermore, shaking cervical spine injury can occur at much lower levels of head velocity and acceleration than those reported for SBS."
 Other authors were critical of the mathematical analysis by Bandak, citing concerns about the calculations the author used concluding "In light of the numerical errors in Bandak's neck force estimations, we question the resolute tenor of Bandak's conclusions that neck injuries would occur in all shaking events."
 Other authors critical of the model proposed by Bandak concluding "the mechanical analogue proposed in the paper may not be entirely appropriate when used to model the motion of the head and neck of infants when a baby is shaken."
 Bandak responded to the criticism in a letter to the editor published in Forensic Science International in February 2006.